Skip to Main Content /academics/nutrition/programs/dietetic-experiential-learning-track false

 Marywood Intern Jessie represents the Wilkes-Barre VA Medical Center nutrition department at a caregiver fair.
 The VAMC provides family members or friends of veterans with a stipend in exchange for those persons to serve as the veteran's caregiver and take them to appointments and procedures.
 These fairs occur to familiarize caregivers with the many services and specialties that the VAMC offers

-SEE MORE OF OUR INTERNS IN ACTION FOR 2021
+SEE MORE OF OUR STUDENTS IN ACTION FOR 2021

 Benefits Of Being A Preceptor For Dietitians And Institutions